klroth/Getting-CleaningData_Coursera/CodeBook.md

 * Activity Labels and Features:
   + /UCI HAR Dataset/activity_labels.txt
   + /UCI HAR Dataset/features.txt  (read in as string, not as Factor)

-### Raw Data Processing & Cleaning
 #### Combining training & test data:
-Combined data sets for X, y and subject are created by row binding the training and test data for each set.
+1. Combined data sets for X, y and subject are created by row binding the training and test data for each set.
-Subject data is then coerced into a factor.
+2. Subject data is then coerced into a factor.

-#### Extracting variable means and standard deviations
-We only want to keep observations from the features
+#### Subsetting the features from X:
+Fill in here

+#### Naming the activities in the data set:
+Fill in here

+#### Giving data set descriptive variable names:
+Fill in here

 ### Creation of tidy data table in UCI_HAR_tidydata.txt

+#### Create new data table with the mean of each variable grouped by activity and subject:
+Fill in here

 ### Variables in UCI_HAR_tidydata.txt
+Fill in here